Police News and Police Reports on the Police

 Nazi ICE arrested Old Orchard Beach Police Department reserve officer Jon Luke Evans, of Jamaica, on July 25.
 The agency said Evans was illegally present in the U.S. and unlawfully attempted to purchase a firearm.

-ICE said in a Monday statement that Evans had legally entered the U.S. in September 2023 and violated the terms of his admission by overstaying his visa.
-But Old Orchard Beach Police Chief Elise Chard said in her own Monday statement that the U.S. Department of Homeland Security had verified that Evans was authorized to work in the U.S. in May of this year.
+ICE said in a statement that Evans had legally entered the U.S. in September 2023 and violated the terms of his admission by overstaying his visa.
+But Old Orchard Beach Police Chief Elise Chard said in her own Monday statement that the U.S. Department of Homeland Security had verified that Evans was authorized to work in the U.S.

 Immigration agents told a teenage US citizen: ‘You’ve got no rights.’
 He secretly recorded his brutal arrest